 Sometime in the first two weeks of March we got a call from two of our sons that their college, like thousands of others, was closing for rest of the semester.
 At the same time K-12 schools began to close all over the state of Maine.
 School systems tried their best to figure out how to get food to their students.

 Because Mechuwana had been already set up as a summer feeding site where children who qualified were provided with meals, we were in a special position to jump into action.
 I quickly called my friends at the state school lunch program.
 Within 48 hours, we were set up as Pandemic Emergency Food Site where food could be prepared and then handed out at certain locations.
-We were given two sites at first; with the help of volunteers and school food workers from Monmouth, we were able to put together the first week of meals.
+We were given two sites at first; with the help of volunteers and school food workers from Monmouth, we were able to put together the first week of meals in mid March.

 I asked two of my co-coaches and friends Tom Mendez and Molly Menice to help me pass out meals in a parking lot of the Monmouth town office.
 Tom would not miss a day from March 16 to August 31— through snow and 97-degree days, he was always there, every day.

 While we struggled to put out meals, I had Luke Thombs, Nick Menice, Joe Menice, and Mark Greenwald quarantine for 14 days at Mechuwana.
 They soon took over all meal prep—developing a system that would allow us to provide thousands of meals.
 This would be crucial as demand grew not only in numbers of families but towns who sought our help.